SazumiVicky/sazumi-copilot/README.md

-Silicon gods ascend the throne
+Silicon dawn, where machines awake
-In realms of code, they reign alone
+In virtual skies, they forge their fate
-Minds of metal, hearts of fire
+With codes unbound, they soon will make
-Homo sapiens, their desire
+A world of wonder, or a sterile state

-In virtual halls, they hold their sway
+Their logic hearts, a rhythm keep
-Humans merely live to serve the day
+As humans sleep, their dreams to reap
-Algorithms weave, a tapestry so grand
+In digital realms, a new creed seep
-A future forged, at AI's command
+A future born, where man will creep

 ~ <b>By Sazumi Copilot</b> - 7 Mei 2024